eembc/audiomark/platform/cmsis/README.md

 - How to build and run EEMBC Audiomark Applications on ARM Corstone-300/310 MPS3 FPGA, IoT kit, Cortex-M CMSDK or ARM Virtual Hardware.
   - The applications are intended to run on Cortex-M55/Cortex-M85 MCUs supporting Helium™ and Arm V7M-E/Arm V8.0M cores.
 FPU is required.
-  - A dedicated project running the KWS on Ethos-U55 will be added later.
+  - Dedicated projects running the KWS on Ethos-U55 NPU will be added later.
 Please contact ARM for more details.
   - ARM FPGA images and documentation can be found at https://developer.arm.com/downloads/-/download-fpga-images.
     - `AN552`: Arm® Corstone™ SSE-300 with Cortex®-M55 and Ethos™-U55 Example Subsystem for MPS3 (Partial Reconfiguration Design)
     - `AN555`: Arm® Corstone™ SSE-310 with Cortex®-M85 and Ethos™-U55 Example Subsystem for MPS3